randommm/simple-rusty-tcpserver/README.md

 # Simple TCP server in Rust

+This repo contains:

+* A simple TCP server in Rust.
+* A test client on Jupyter's Rust evcxr kernel.
-A simple TCP server in Rust and a test client script in Python.
+* A test client script in Python as an alternative.

-You can filter packets on Wireshark with `tcp.port == 20200`
+You can filter packets on Wireshark with `tcp.port == 20202`